-Chemical information was extracted from Infopest Version 2.2 produced by the Department of Primary Industries, Queensland.
+Chemical information was extracted from Infopest Version 2.5 produced by the Department of Primary Industries, Queensland.

-We also thank Rose Swete Kelly for providing the line drawings and Ethna Brown for digitising the images.
+We also thank Jenny Kemp and Rose Swete-Kelly for the line drawings and Ethna Brown for digitising the images.

 Preface

 To be viable and competitive, horticultural growers face many challenges.
 These require significant economic and social restructuring and the adoption of new, complex and high risk technologies.
 The main prerequisite for these decisions is the availability of high quality, timely and relevant information.